College President: Six Ways Students Can Get the Most Out of College

 1. Be fully engaged in academic courses and the campus community

 This also applies to campus life.
 Colleges are filled with opportunities.
 Encourage your student to get involved in campus activities they already enjoy while opening themselves up to exploring things that were unavailable or they would have been too embarrassed to try in high school.
-This includes making time to attend some of the lectures, concerts, and other events on campus, especially those organized by academic departments.
+Too few college students are engaged in campus organizations as much as they could or should be.

 2. Develop a wide range of relationships